MightyPancake/axo/docs/README.md

 </div>

 ## Features
-Below is a list of just some of the language's numerous features
+Below is a list of just some of the language's numerous features.

 ### Beginner friendly
-One of axo's goals was to make an easy-to-learn and read tool that is also fast.
-It should be really simple to learn axo even despite not being dynamic because of its syntax, shortcuts, and convenience changes over C/C++.
+One of axo's goals was to make an easy-to-learn and read language that is also fast.
+It should be really simple to learn, even despite not being dynamic, because of its syntax, shortcuts, and convenience changes over C/C++.

 ### *C*-mpli-*C*-ty
 During development keeping the language as simple as possible was one of (if not **THE**) main features.
 Axo essentially emphasizes and tries to go with the idea of making things as simple as they should be.
 Write code and run it.
-That's what's all about.
+That's what it's all about!

 It should be fun; no OOP, no keywords that rot in your brain that are not being used 99% of the time, and overcomplicated build and test systems.
 Just you, simple syntax, speed, and the wind blowing in your hair...
-(Unless you're bold, but the point remains)
+(Unless you're bold, but the point remains).
 <div style="text-align: center;">
     <img src="images/axo_c.png" alt="axo playing with c" width="35%"/>
 </div>